MiCRo: Mixture Modeling and Context-aware Routing for Personalized Preference Learning: Experiments

 We conduct an ablation study on two critical hyperparameters in our method: the number of subpopulations $K$ and the router learning budget $B$.
 We include a detailed study of $K$ in Appendix~\ref{appendix:choice_of_k}.
 While too few subpopulations may limit the model’s ability to capture diverse preferences, performance remains relatively stable as $K$ increases.

 Fig.~\ref{fig:accuracy_vs_budget} shows the convergence of context-aware routing in Stage 2 on the RPR and HelpSteer2 test sets as the number of context-labeled samples per attribute increases.
 At budget 50 (i.e., 450 and 250 examples in total for each dataset, respectively), the average accuracy across 9 attributes on RPR test set increases sharply from around 0.705 to over 0.841, while the accuracy on HelpSteer2 plateaus around 0.785.
 In both cases, performance improves steadily with larger budgets, with most gains occurring early, demonstrating that the router can efficiently adapt using only a small number of contextual examples.
+More case studies on specific attributes can be found in Appendix~\ref{appendix: appendix_ablation_on_sample_budget}.